vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 | Column | Description |
 | - | - |
 | `TS` | The time stamp of the audit run that this step belongs to.
 This is a foreign key that connects to the `AuditHeader` table.
 | `StepNo` | The step number of this step.
-This matches the `StepNo` column of the step definition, in the `AuditTemplateItem` table.
+This matches the `StepNo` column of the step's definition, in the `AuditTemplateItem` table.
 | `State` | The completion status of this step.
 This is either `A` for active, or `D` for done.
-| `TSDone` | The time stamp of when this step was completed (`State` set to `D`).
+| `TSDone` | The time stamp of when this step was completed (the time when `State` was set to `D`).
 | `Input01` to `Input05` | Columns that store user-submitted data.
-| `Var01` to `Var05` | Columns that match the `Var01` to `Var05` columns of the step definition, in the `AuditTemplateItem` table.
+| `Var01` to `Var05` | Columns that match the `Var01` to `Var05` columns of the step's definition, in the `AuditTemplateItem` table.
 | `Layout` | The layout of this step.
-This matches the `Layout` column of the step definition, in the `AuditTemplateItem` table.
+This matches the `Layout` column of the step's definition, in the `AuditTemplateItem` table.

 ## Conclusion

-To build an audit application, you need to understand the architecture of the underlying data structures: both the audit definition and audit data tables.
+To build an audit application, you need to understand the architecture of the underlying data structure: both the audit definition and audit data tables.
 That's what we discussed in this article.
-In [the second part](/Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html) we will explain how to build the actual application and run the audit.
+In [the second part](/Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html) of this two-part series, we will explain how to build the actual application and run the audit.